anujs2099/rhce-sample-exams_1st-edition/lab4.md

    - ensure that the firewall is opened
    - the above FTP requirements are met
    - Define variables in the playbook to set vsftpd.conf parameters and use these in a template
+-  At the end of the playbook, verify connectivity, uploading the /etc/hosts file from localhost

 **Task 10**